shervinea/cheatsheet-translation/pt/convolutional-neural-networks.md

 **13. Architecture of a traditional CNN ― Convolutional neural networks, also known as CNNs, are a specific type of neural networks that are generally composed of the following layers:**

-&#10230; Arquitetura de uma RNC (CNN) - Redes neurais convolucionais, também conhecidas como CNN (em inglês), são tipos específicos de redes neurais que geralmente são compostas pelas seguintes camadas:
+&#10230; Arquitetura de uma RNC tradicional (CNN) - Redes neurais convolucionais, também conhecidas como CNN (em inglês), são tipos específicos de redes neurais que geralmente são compostas pelas seguintes camadas:

 <br>

 **14. The convolution layer and the pooling layer can be fine-tuned with respect to hyperparameters that are described in the next sections.**

-&#10230; A camada convolucional e a camadas de pooling podem ter um ajuste fino considerando os hiperparâmetros que estão descritos na próxima seção.
+&#10230; A camada convolucional e a camadas de pooling podem ter um ajuste fino considerando os hiperparâmetros que estão descritos nas próximas seções.

 <br>